-Just a quick note, Chutoro is medium fatty belly while Otoro is the most fatty belly.
-Depending on each outlet sometimes Chutoro taste better than Otoro or vice versa.
+Just a quick note, Chutoro is medium fatty belly while Otoro is the fattiest belly.
+Depending on each outlet sometimes Chutoro tastes better than Otoro or vice versa.

 Another main attraction to visit in Otaru is Sakaimachi Street where all the famous shops such as Music Box Museum, Le Tao Cafe, Kitakaro 北菓楼, Rokkatei 六花亭 (overrated) are located.

-There are also plenty fresh seafood vendors offering fresh seafood such as King Crab & scallops.
-Once purchased, they will grilled it immediately for your consumption.
+There are also plenty of fresh seafood vendors offering fresh seafood such as King Crab & scallops.
+Once purchased, they will grill it immediately for your consumption.

 There is no LeTao cafe in Sapporo or Chitose, only takeaway store.
 Hence Otaru is the place you can dine in LeTao cafe.

-The Double Frommage Cheesecake consists of 2 layers.
+The Double Fromage Cheesecake consists of 2 layers.
 The upper layer is light & milky unbaked cheesecake while the bottom is made of soft yet rich cheesecake.